Feastio

 Peach cider

-Yes, I'm going to plug Das Peach Haus again as they carry giant gallon-size bottles of peach cider made with Fredericksburg peaches from their century-old orchard.
+I will plug Das Peach Haus again as they carry giant gallon-size bottles of peach cider made with Fredericksburg peaches from their century-old orchard.
+1406 S US Hwy 87, Fredericksburg, TX

-Tip: Next door to Das Peach Haus is Dietz Distillery, an artisan distillery by Dietz Fischer and his sister, Elle.
+Tip: Next door to Das Peach Haus is Dietz Distillery, an artisan distillery owned by Dietz Fischer and his sister, Elle.
 Their father was one of the partners who helped build the Fischer & Wieser Specialty Foods brand, which owns Das Peach Haus.

 Fresh peaches at Studebaker Farm